 Call for Proposals

 Presenters may share their initiative in an interactive session or as a poster.
-On June 17th, we will be hosting an information session about the forum from 3:00pm-4:30pm in the Wildcat Room 101B in Norris University Center (Evanston).
+We are also accepting a limted number of roundtable topics.
+On Thursday, May 26th, we will be hosting an information session about the forum from 1:30pm-3:00pm in the 202A Northwestern Room in Norris University Center (Evanston).
 In this session we will help participants explore ideas related to the assessment of student learning, reflect on the assessments they are already doing, and consider whether those assessments may be innovative and valuable to others (assessments typical in one discipline might be groundbreaking in another).